Skip to content

 Rhian, a Wellbeing Specialist demonstrates the new Amazon Alexa at the Llandudno Centre to Blind Veteran Jules

-Here at Blind Veterans UK, we’ve been rebuilding veterans’ lives after sight loss for over 100 years.
+Here at Blind Veterans UK, we’ve been rebuilding veterans’ lives after sight loss for 110 years.

 When veterans lose their sight, their world is turned upside-down.
 Passions and hobbies suddenly seem impossible and even simple day-to-day activities like making a cup of tea become a challenge.